Heather Berlin

-Heather A. Berlin is an American neuroscientist and licensed clinical psychologist noted for her work in science communication and science outreach.
+Heather A. Berlin is an American neuroscientist, clinical psychologist, and author who is noted for her work in science communication and science outreach.
 Her research focuses on brain-behavior relationships affecting the prevention and treatment of impulsive and compulsive psychiatric disorders.
 She is also interested in the neural basis of consciousness, dynamic unconscious processes, and creativity.
+Her upcoming book, The Fine Art of Losing Control (with Simon and Schuster) will be released May, 2027.

+Berlin is a CBS News contributor, and hosts the PBS Nova series Your Brain, the most watched documentary in Nova's history with >14 million views.
+She also co-hosts (with Dr. Christof Koch) the award winning, #1 Science podcast Science of Perception Box.

-Berlin is host of the PBS Nova series Your Brain, the PBS series Science Goes to the Movies, the Discovery Channel series Superhuman Showdown, and StarTalk All-Stars with Neil DeGrasse Tyson.
-She also co-hosts (with neuroscientist Christof Koch) the Science of Perception Box - the #1 Science podcast on Apple Podcasts during its run.
+She's previously co-hosted the PBS series Science Goes to the Movies, as well as the Discovery Channel series Superhuman Showdown, and StarTalk All-Stars with Neil DeGrasse Tyson.

 Education and early life

-Born Jewish and with Eastern European and Russian heritage, Berlin grew up in New York.'
-As a child, Berlin was fascinated by the brain and would often ask questions about consciousness and mortality.
+Born to a Jewish family with Eastern European and Russian ancestry, Berlin grew up in New York state.
+As a child, she was fascinated by the brain, and would often ask questions about consciousness and mortality.

 Berlin received her doctorate in experimental psychology/neuropsychology from Magdalen College, University of Oxford and her Master of Public Health from Harvard University, where she specialized in psychiatric epidemiology and health care management/policy.
 She earned a BS from SUNY Stony Brook, where she was pre-med and minored in Fine Arts.
 Berlin has also completed a Master’s in Psychology at the New School for Social Research, an National Institute of Mental Health postdoctoral fellowship in psychiatry at the Icahn School of Medicine at Mount Sinai (specializing in compulsive, impulsive, personality, and anxiety disorders), and trained in neuropsychology at Weill Cornell Medicine in the Department of Neurological Surgery.